Ansimorph/ganslandt.xyz/README.md

 This is my personal website.

-The whole build is based on webpack and tries to optimize all assets heavily for optimal performance.
+The whole build is based around 11ty and tries to optimize all assets for optimal performance.

 ## Run It Locally